Phase Uniqueness for the Mallows Measure on Permutations: Statement of main results

 The large deviation rate function is

-Part of Mukherjee's, and Trashorras's and Ellis's proof of this proposition entails the fact that $\mathcal{I}_{\beta}(\nu)$ has infimum equal to $0$, as is needed on basic probabilistic grounds.
+Part of Ellis's approach to this proposition entails the fact that $\mathcal{I}_{\beta}(\nu)$ has infimum equal to $0$, as is needed on basic probabilistic grounds.
 The large deviation rate function $\mathcal{I}_{\beta}$ is lower-semi continuous.
 Therefore, any {\em infimizing sequence} possesses a limit point which is a minimizer.
 In particular, there is at least one minimizer.
 Sometimes we will denote this existential minimizer as $\widetilde{\nu}^*_{\beta} \in \mathcal{M}([0,1]^2)$.
+In other words, $\widetilde{\nu}^*_{\beta}$ will be a minimizer, which we know must exist by these general principles.
+But the notation is not meant to imply that there are no other minimizers, which is not immediately guaranteed by general principles, at least not at the outset.
+(After we establish uniqueness, we will change notation to $\nu^*_{\beta}$.)

+\begin{remark} The nature of our short paper is two-fold.
+First, we establish uniqueness.
+Second, in the process of doing that, we discover a natural way of determining the explicit formula for the unique measure which we will later call $\nu^*_{\beta}$.
+The approach is to apply standard calculus methods as in variational analysis.
+In the course of the arguments, the explicit formula will appear. \end{remark}

+At various points of the argument, one could cross-check with the known formula as an exercise.
+This is an effective approach to gauging the proof.
+(This has been pointed out by a referee.)
+We will not interrupt the proof to do this.

-Our main result is uniqueness of the minimizer.
+\underline{\em Statement of main result:} Our main result is uniqueness of the minimizer.
 We state this in a sequence of steps.
 The main step involves the ``four-square problem,'' which we describe, shortly.
 First we would like to comment, briefly, on the papers of Mukherjee and Trashorras, which are critical for our own short article.